-Bird B Gone offers a number of effective and humane solutions for deterring pest birds and geese from open and semi-open spaces.
+Bird B Gone offers a number of bird control hazers which are effective and humane solutions for deterring pest birds and geese from open and semi-open spaces.

 Methyl Anthranilate (MA) is a non-toxic, EPA-approved product proven to repel birds.
 MA is derived from sources such as concord grapes. grape seeds and has a mild grape smell.
 Birds dislike the scent of MA as it agitates their trigeminal nerve, irritating their eyes, beak, and throat.
 MA is “Generally Regarded as Safe” by the US Food and Drug Administration and is benign enough to use in a variety of applications.
 Liquid MA is dispensed and used in Bird Hazing and Thermal Fogging applications.
 MA in granular form is used in products such as Bird B Gone Avian Block.
 When it comes to safety, ease, and effectiveness, MA is a tried and true product to repel birds.

 Bird Hazing is used when birds are a problem in enclosed to semi-enclosed areas where they are roosting and nesting.
 Proven effective in dispersing pest birds where other methods of bird control may be ineffective or impractical, Bird B Gone bird-hazing units efficiently deploy a light fog or haze of bird repellent made with Methyl Anthranilate (a non-toxic, food-grade ingredient).
 The active ingredient irritates a bird’s mucous membranes.
 Birds find the sensation unpleasant and will subsequently avoid the area.
 The effect is temporary and will not harm the birds.